hiteckh/WeatherStation/doc/lesson-2/worksheet.md

 ## Setup

-**Todo: writeup for opening a BlueJ project with GPIO access on the Pi.**
+Open the BlueJ project found [here](https://bluej.org/raspberrypi/WeatherStation/lesson-1/initial.jar).

 Because the anemometer measures wind speed, we need to deal with time.
 To keep things simple, the *PiWindSpeedSensor* class is given a time when it is first created, and then presumes that it's been that long since it was last called.